 The tour concludes at the African Burial Ground.
 This National Monument contains the remains of freed and enslaved African Americans buried on a 6.6 acre burial ground during the 17th and 18th centuries.
 The grounds close at 5pm, but as admission is free, visitors can return on another day to explore the interior at their leisure.

-After a full day of digging up New York history and discovering a rare slice of the Big Apple you’ll be ready relax and discuss your new found knowledge.
+After a full day of digging up New York history and discovering a rare slice of the Big Apple, you’ll be ready to relax and discuss your newfound knowledge.
 So, head to Bridge Café for dinner or drinks at the bar.
 This establishment, which was once home to a brothel, prides itself on being one of the city’s oldest watering holes.
-On Saturdays the restaurant remains open until midnight, so there’s plenty of time to unwind and chill right next to the Brooklyn Bridge in the heart of New York City history.
+On Saturdays, the restaurant remains open until midnight, so there’s plenty of time to unwind and chill right next to the Brooklyn Bridge in the heart of New York City history.

 What & Where: